-FALs (also called Classroom Challenges) are free, formative-assessment lessons (FALs) available online from the math assessment resource service (MARS).
-There are 100 lessons in all, covering topics in grades 6-12. the entire collection of lessons can be found here, which can be searched by standard here.
+Formative Assessment Lessons (FALs - also called Classroom Challenges) are free lessons available online from the Math Assessment Resource Service (MARS).
+There are 100 lessons in all, covering topics in grades 6-12.
+The entire collection of lessons can be found here.

 FALs are lessons designed to help teachers assess what their students have learned about important math concepts and problem-solving skills.
 FALs are intended to be used alongside existing curriculum as a diagnostic.
-FALs that focus on math concepts, for example, should be used about 2/3 of the way through a unit covering that concept.
+FALs that focus on math concepts, for example, are intended to be used about 2/3 of the way through a unit covering that concept, for to review topics previously covered.
 A complete guide for teachers and administrators can be found here.

 These materials have been created by a research-practice partnership that includes MƒA, the New York State Master Teacher Program, Montclair State University, and the State University of New York, Buffalo State.
-Details of this research project, called Analyzing Instruction in Math and Science Using TRU (AIMS-TRU), can be found here.
+For details on this research project or to learn how to be a part of it, please contact us here.